fltk/fltk/README.CMake.txt

 present with FLTK GUI programs for better portability.

-Note: the variable FLTK_USE_FILE used to include another file in previous FLTK versions was deprecated since FLTK 1.3.4 and was removed in FLTK 1.4.0.
+Note: the variable FLTK_USE_FILE used to include another file in previous FLTK versions was deprecated since FLTK 1.3.4 and will be removed in FLTK 1.4.0 (this version) or later (maybe 1.4.1).

  3.1  Library Names